Neither heroes nor villains.

 “We are focused on the long term.
 We do not believe that our returns in any given year convey much information about the strength or otherwise of our investment approach.
 Far longer periods are required to make such an assessment.
 We would caution against elation after the past 12 months just as we would counsel against misery following unprofitable years.
 To create long-term value, we seek companies pursuing big opportunities and investing in projects with uncertain payoffs.
 Their shareholders will need to hold their nerve, take the long view and offer thoughtful ongoing support.”

-His comments were coming off the back of a year of exceptionally strong performance for Baillie Gifford.
+His comments were coming off the back of a year when the trust’s net asset value rose by 112 per cent and its share price by 99 per cent.
 His point is well made – one or two years offer no practical timeframe from which to judge investment returns.
 We have always asked investors to measure us on 5 to 10-year horizons.
 However, the last two years have been extraordinary and extreme.
 This has been reflected in volatility around markets and stocks, driven by short-term perceptions and constantly changing sentiment.
-Against this background many of Baillie Gifford’s strategies enjoyed a stellar 2020 and a sobering 2021.
+Against this background many of Baillie Gifford’s funds and trusts enjoyed a stellar 2020 and a sobering 2021.
 The truth is that we were neither heroes in 2020 nor villains in 2021.
-Those investors who know us well will be well versed in our approach, but those new to investing with Baillie Gifford may find this note a more helpful explanation of the ups and downs of 2020-2021 as they will have experienced more misery than elation of late.
+Those investors who know us well will be well versed in our approach, but those new to investing with Baillie Gifford may find this note a more helpful explanation of the ups and downs of 2020–2021 as they will have experienced more misery than elation of late.

 It should not come as a surprise that 2021 was different.
 Several factors combined to change investor sentiment away from growth companies, especially those that had done so well the year before.
 Markets had to contend with multiple unknowns and areas of risk, such as the impact of economies reopening, prolonged supply chain disruption, price inflation, tightness in the labour market and wage inflation, emerging variants of Covid-19, and a regulatory crackdown in China.
 While macro-economic analysis is not our area of expertise, we would highlight some of these factors which have had a pronounced impact on performance.